 1958

-Combination chemotherapy is shown to cause remission in children and adults with acute leukemia, setting the stage for modern chemotherapy.
+Combination chemotherapy was shown to cause remission in children and adults with acute leukemia, setting the stage for modern chemotherapy.

 1950s–60s

-Research shows link between tobacco smoking and cancer.
-Smoking becomes established as a major cause of lung and other cancers, giving rise to smoking cessation initiatives aimed at decreasing the rate of lung cancer worldwide.
+Research showed a link between tobacco smoking and cancer.
+Smoking became established as a major cause of lung and other cancers, giving rise to smoking cessation initiatives aimed at decreasing the rate of lung cancer worldwide.

 1965